 Our Product revenue results primarily from selling solid-state gamma cameras and camera maintenance contracts.
 We sell our imaging systems to physician offices, hospitals and imaging centers primarily in the United States, although we have sold a small number of imaging systems internationally.
-We introduced a new product in the middle of 2010 called the ergo[TM], which is targeted to hospital customers.
-We introduced a new product in 2009 called the Cardius[®] X-ACT camera, which is a rapid cardiac SPECT/VCT imager.
-The Cardius[®] X-ACT camera is positioned more toward the hospital and larger cardiology practices.
+Recently, we introduced our first general imaging camera called the $\operatorname{ergo}^{TM}$ , which is targeted to hospital customers.
+Prior to that, we introduced a new product called the Cardius® X-ACT camera, which is a rapid cardiac SPECT/VCT imager.
+The Cardius® X-ACT camera also is positioned more toward the hospital and larger cardiology practices.